Invarion/invarion-docs/docs/rapid-path/swept-path-analysis/Preparing-Swept-Path-Analysis.md

 Changes to a swept path's **Properties** are discussed in the [next section](./swept-path-analysis-properties.md)

-## Adding Additional Vehicles to the Path
+## Adding additional vehicles to the path

 You can add additional vehicle objects to the path to: